cazumbaugh3/CIS-751-Computer-and-Information-Security/Lab_Assignment_2/Report.md

 ![Task 1: /bin/bash_shellshock shell](./Screenshots/task1_a.png)

-However, Figure 2 illustrates that the updated version of bash is not susceptible to this vulnerability.
-When the new bash shell is spawned, `"vulnerable"` is not printed.
+However, Figure 2 illustrates that the updated version of Bash is not susceptible to this vulnerability.
+When the new Bash shell is spawned, `"vulnerable"` is not printed.
 Upon further inspection, it is evident that the environment variable `FOO` has not been parsed as a function and remains a string.

 ![Task 1: /bin/bash shell](./Screenshots/task1_b.png)